PKFireBarry/news-app-rework/README.md

 - After deciding to read the article you can click "read more" and will be taken to the site that the article is hosted on.

 ## Features
-- A wide array of sources for articles using the Mediastack API like Associated Pres, Fox,
+- A wide array of sources for articles using the Mediastack API like Associated Pres, Fox, and more!
-- Dark and light mode for optimal viewing
+- Dark and light modes for optimal viewing
 - fully responsive based on the viewing device